test-kitchen/kitchen-azurerm/README.md

 This example demonstrates how to add 3 additional Managed data disks to a Windows Server 2016 VM.
 Not supported with legacy (pre-managed disk) storage accounts.

 Note the availability of a `format_data_disks` option (default: `false`).
 When set to true, a PowerShell script will execute at first boot to initialize and format the disks with an NTFS filesystem.
-This option has no effect on Linux machines.
+This option does not affect Linux machines.

 ```yaml
 ---